Best Things To Do At Ground Zero In New York City

 9/11 Museum Exhibit| ©LA Times

-The 9/11 Memorial is also a museum with a collection of more than 10,000 items recovered from the rubble that belonged to the victims and the people who tried to help them after the attack.
+The 9/11 Memorial also features a museum that exhibits a collection of more than 10,000 objects recovered from the rubble, which belonged to the victims and the people who tried to help them after the attack.
+It opened in May 2014 and documents the history and significance of the attacks on the World Trade Center.

-I was so shocked to see the remains of the original columns of the Twin Towers, the artifacts of the victims recovered from the rubble, the testimonies of the survivors and above all the stairs by which hundreds of people tried to flee for their lives amidst the chaos.
+The remains of the original columns of the Twin Towers, the recovered artifacts of the victims, the testimonies of the survivors and above all the staircases where hundreds of people tried to flee for their lives are all awe-inspiring.
+The museum even houses the remains of a fire truck that took part in the rescue efforts.

 Practical information